Home · Blog · SORA Ecosystem · · Updated Nov 17, 2025 · 9 min read

 3.1 SORA as a Polkadot Parachain

-In 2025, SORA won Polkadot Parachain Auction #59, securing its integration into the Polkadot ecosystem.
+As of January 2024, SORA won Polkadot Parachain Auction #59, securing its position in the Polkadot ecosystem.
+This provides:

 3.2 Hyperledger Iroha 2 and Institutional Use